The Royal College of Physicians and Surgeons of Canada is committed to respecting your privacy and protecting your personal information.

-Technological measures include passwords for all users in order to gain access to computers, as well as separate passwords for access to the database, firewalls, and software programs that detect intrusion attempts and viruses.
+Technological measures include passwords, encryption, firewalls, and software programs that detect intrusion attempts and viruses.

 Employees of the Royal College are knowledgeable about and comply with the requirements that have been established to safeguard your information.
-Protecting the confidentiality of information is specified in the Royal College employment agreements and the Employee Code of Conduct and is confirmed in writing.
+Protecting the confidentiality of information is specified in Royal College employment agreements and the Employee Code of Conduct and is confirmed in writing.
 Royal College volunteers, who may have access to personal information as a function of their role, must also agree to confidentiality agreements.

-You have the right to access information stored in your personal records.
-Most of this information is in electronic format, securely stored in the Royal College database, or in a hard copy file, stored in a restricted area.
-If you would like to view this information, simply forward an email to firstname.lastname@example.org or mail request to The Privacy Officer, The Royal College of Physicians and Surgeons of Canada, 774 Echo Drive, Ottawa, Ontario, K1S 5N8.
+You have the right to access your personal information.
+To request access to your personal information send an email to firstname.lastname@example.org or mail your request to Privacy Officer, The Royal College of Physicians and Surgeons of Canada, 774 Echo Drive, Ottawa, Ontario, K1S 5N8.

 You may be required to provide sufficient information to allow us to verify your identity (e.g., your Royal College Identification Number).

-The Royal College may not be able to provide you with information from our records that:
+The Royal College may not be able to provide you with information that

-- is protected by solicitor-client privilege or is the subject of litigation or where the Royal College has another legal basis for withholding the information;
+- is protected by solicitor-client privilege, is the subject of litigation or where the Royal College has another legal basis for withholding the information;

 The Royal College makes every reasonable effort to keep your information accurate and up-to-date, which allows the Royal College to provide the best possible service.
 You can help by keeping us informed of any updates such as address change, email change, or legal name change.
 If you find errors in our information, let us know and we will make the appropriate corrections.

-You may visit the Royal College web site anonymously or as a registered (signed in) member.
+You may visit the Royal College web site anonymously or as a registered (signed in) user.
 Whether you visit the Royal College web site anonymously or in registered fashion, information may be collected from you.
 The Royal College web site is configured to collect both identifiable and anonymous information (e.g. internet browser in use, computer operating system, pages viewed, search results).

-The Royal College web site uses "session cookies" to identify you during your site visit and to ensure that those who log into the site can access content areas reserved for members only.
-Cookies are simple, alphanumeric identifiers that record information about your visit to our web site.
-Session cookies are managed by your Internet browser (i.e. Firefox, Internet Explorer), and are not stored on your computer's hard drive, they are non-intrusive and persist only for the duration of your current session at the Royal College web site.
+The Royal College website uses "session cookies" to identify you during your site visit and to ensure that those who log into the site can access content areas reserved for members only.
+Cookies are simple, alphanumeric identifiers that record information about your visit to our website.
+Session cookies are managed by your Internet browser (i.e. Firefox, Internet Explorer) and are not stored on your computer's hard drive.
+The cookies are non-intrusive and persist only for the duration of your current session at the Royal College website.

 We recommend that you review your browser instructions for guidelines on cookie use and preference settings.

-How does the Royal College protect your credit card information in online transactions?
+How does the Royal College protect my credit card information in online transactions?

-What is the relationship between the Royal College and external links on the site?
+What is the relationship between the Royal College and external links on the website?

-Certain Royal College web site pages provide links to web sites created and maintained by other organizations.
-We provide these links solely for your information and convenience.
-When you link to an external web site, you are leaving the Royal College web site.
-As a result, the Royal College has no control over, and is not responsible for, the privacy policies or content located within these external sites.
-We encourage you to review the privacy practices of those web sites.
+The Royal College website may provide links to websites created and maintained by other organizations.
+These links are provided solely for your information and convenience.
+When you link to an external website, you are leaving the Royal College website.
+As a result, the Royal College has no control over, and is not responsible for, the content or privacy practices of these external sites.
+We encourage you to review the privacy practices of those websites.

-Does the Royal College notify its members when there are changes to how PI is managed?
+Does the Royal College notify its members when there are changes to how personal information is managed?